Thanjavur – Sublime Chola Heritage

 While relatively smaller in size, with just a 24 m high vimanam, this stunning temple is standing testament to the excellence and refinement of Chola art.

 A mahadwara (great entrance) leads to a sunken courtyard with the Nandi shrine, whose stone steps are said to produce musical notes.
 The temple is accessed through a second royal gate with a restored gopuram.
 Several mandapams (pillared halls) precede the main sanctum with a beautiful silver embellished lingam.
 The southern side of the mandapam, is in the shape of a chariot led by elephants and horses.

 The detailing is exquisite.
 Seated mythical yali figures form column bases.
 The plinth is adorned with a series of friezes depicting legends and scenes from daily life including a (standing) childbirth scene.
 A 73 panel depiction of the lives of Nayanars – the 63 Saivite saints whose teachings were compiled by the great Raja Raja I, into a twelve volume compendium of hymns called Tirumurai – is considered one of a kind.
 I wished I had more time to study these sculptures in detail.
 But I was equally impatient to return to Tanjavur to hunt down some long forgotten historical relics.

-Disclaimer: My visit was made possible by Svatma Tanjavur.
+Disclaimer: My visit was made possible by Svatma Thanjavur.

-The Great Living Chola temple circuit is best explored from Tanjavur.
+The Great Living Chola temple circuit is best explored from Thanjavur.

 The closest airport is Tiruchirappalli, commonly referred to as Trichy.
 (58 km.
 Approx. 60 min. by road)

-Darasuram is about an hour by road from Tanjavur (35.7 km) just short of Kumbakonam.
+Darasuram is about an hour by road from Thanjavur (35.7 km) just short of Kumbakonam.
 Best combined with the temple town.